 One downside of living in Deatsville is that it can take a long time to commute to work.
 In Deatsville, the average commute to work is 31.18 minutes, which is quite a bit higher than the national average.

 As is often the case in a small town, Deatsville doesn't have a public transportation system that people use for their commute.

-The overall education level of Deatsville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.82% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Deatsville is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.82% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Deatsville in 2010 was $24,363, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
-This equates to an annual income of $97,452 for a family of four.
+The per capita income in Deatsville in 2018 was $26,962, which is upper middle income relative to Alabama, and middle income relative to the rest of the US.
+This equates to an annual income of $107,848 for a family of four.
 However, Deatsville contains both very wealthy and poor people as well.

 Deatsville is a very ethnically-diverse town.
 The people who call Deatsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deatsville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Deatsville include Irish, German, Scottish, and Italian.
+Important ancestries of people in Deatsville include German, English, Irish, French, and Italian.

 The most common language spoken in Deatsville is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Italian and Spanish.